ResEng-OpenFOAM/assignment-05-meshing-tools/README.md

 maxCellSize   10;
 ```

-> Of course, you can use our intoductory case as a dummy base for your meshing
-> experiments:
-> ```bash
-> (rem) > git clone https://github.com/FOAM-School/res-eng-openfoam-intro porousMesh
-> (rem) > rm -r porousMesh/0 porousMesh/0.orig
-> (rem) > cp porous-media-2d.stl porousMesh/
-> ```

-Whe choosing minimal cell size in such situations, it's probably best to start
+When attempting to choose the minimal cell size in such situations, it's probably best to start
 with a relatively large one (2.0 for example) and decrease it as you check the
-quality of generated meshes (with `checkMesh -constant` if you have deleted
+quality of generated meshes (with `checkMesh -constant` if no time directories are present)
-time directories) until all mesh tests pass.
+until all mesh tests pass.

 These `cellSize` configurations resulted in the following stats:
 - Cells count around 50,500, 88% of which are hexes, the remaining ones are